LispEngineer/EthernetRepeater/README.md

 * ETH0 is dead: On my DE2-115, enabling the Ethernet (RST_N to 1) on both ports
   causes ETH0 to be unreponsive when plugged in, but ETH1 reponds just fine and lights up 1000, DUP, RX lights.
+  * I have since purchased a second DE2-115 that seems to have two working ETH ports.

 # Notes on FPGA Resources / Megafunctions / Hard IP